Kim Jaggy

-Kim Jaggy (born 14 November 1982) is Swiss-born Haitian footballer who plays as a left-sided defender for FC Tuggen.
+Kim Jaggy (born 14 November 1982) is a professional footballer who plays as a left-sided defender for FC Tuggen.
+Born in Switzerland, he plays for the Haiti national football team.

 Club career

 Jaggy made his debut for Swiss league side Grasshopper in the 1999–2000 season and stayed with them for 10 seasons.
 In summer 2007 he signed a two-years contract with Dutch Eredivisie outfit Sparta Rotterdam.

 In summer 2009 he was deemed surplus to requirements at Sparta and subsequently joined Greek side Skoda Xanthi.

 After a two-year spell at the Greek club, Jaggy signed for FC Wil on 19 July 2011.